NewsLocal NewsIn Your NeighborhoodBakersfield

 and last updated

 BAKERSFIELD, Calif.
-(KERO) — The Bakersfield City Council decided Wednesday night to continue leasing the historic Sumner Station from Union Pacific for another year.
+(KERO) — The Bakersfield City Council decided Wednesday night to continue leasing the historic Sumner Station from Union Pacific until at least May, 2026.
 Still, at least one council member believes the city should walk away from the costly preservation project.

-Ward 6 Council Member Zach Bashirtash said he opposes continuing the lease, which automatically renews on June 24, citing the city's budget constraints and other infrastructure needs.
+Ward 6 Council Member Zack Bashirtash said he opposes continuing the lease, which automatically renews on June 24, citing the city's budget constraints and other infrastructure needs.

 "I love history, and I love the idea of preserving Bakersfield's history, but not at the expense of taxpayers," Bashirtash said.
 "I think if people are really passionate about something, they should pay for it, or find a way to raise the funds and pay for it, not put it on everyone else's burden."